manoahLinks/cairo-bootcamp-2023-1/README.md

-# Introduction to Cairo
+# Introduction to Starknet Contract

-This repo introduces `Cairo - CPU-AIR-o` and all the basics you need to get started writing Cairo programs
+This repo introduces the core fundamentals for writing, declariing and deploying Starknet contracts

 To run, try out the following commands: